SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

-The generated code is fast and prevents users unfamiliar with the language or package from writing slow numerical code.
-If necessary, one can escape the standard code generation and include arbitrary numerical code, but the user is then fully responsible for its performance.
-This accommodates functions that cannot be written as straightforward equations, for example if one must solve a nonlinear equation for the minimum of a potential or interpolate tabulated data.
-The code generation deals with chores like dynamically allocating indices for each ODE state $u_i$, and performs optimizations such as common subexpression elimination.
-This is helpful as Boltzmann solvers tend to have big $\boldsymbol{f}$, and particularly with implicit ODE solvers that call $\boldsymbol{f}$ often.
+The generated code is fast and prevents users unfamiliar with Julia or SymBoltz from writing slow code.
+If necessary, we can escape the standard code generation and call arbitrary numerical functions; for example, to solve a nonlinear equation for the minimum of a potential or interpolate tabulated data.
+The code generation handles tasks such as allocating indices for each ODE state $u_i$, and does optimizations such as common subexpression elimination (see Sect. \ref{sec:modifying}).
+This is helpful as Boltzmann solvers tend to have large $\boldsymbol{f}$, and ODE solvers evaluate $\boldsymbol{f}$ many times.